MRLintern/Shallow_Water_Equations/README.md

 1. Create a directory where the project will be placed/cloned to.
 E.G. `$ mkdir swe_models && cd swe_models`
 2. `$ git clone https://github.com/MRLintern/Shallow_Water_Equations.git`
-3. Type `matlab` in a terminal to start in the directory in which the project resides.
+3. Type `matlab` at the command prompt inside the `swe_models` directory to start in the directory in which the project resides.
 4. Click on `shallow_water_model.m` and then click on the run button; top of interface.
 5. Once the program stops running, click on `animate.m` and then run the script as you did in the previous step to view the results.